human-agent collaboration lab

 Ph.D. students

-Toey is a first-year PhD student in the Human Factors and Applied Cognition Program at GMU.
-Her current research interests involve explainability in human-AI interaction and psychometrics in human-robot interaction.
+Toey is a second-year PhD student in the Human Factors and Applied Cognition Program at GMU.
+Her research interests focus on the effectiveness of AI explainability in joint decision-making and psychometrics in human-robot interaction.

-Neha is a first-year PhD student in the Human Factors and Applied Cognition Program at GMU.
+Neha is a second-year PhD student in the Human Factors and Applied Cognition Program at GMU.
 She is currently exploring the impact of embodiment on human-agent collaboration.

 co-advised Ph.D. students

-Noushin is a Ph.D. student in the Human Factors and Applied Cognition Program at GMU co-adviced by Dr. Roesler and Dr. Craig McDonald.
+Noushin is a Ph.D. candidate in the Human Factors and Applied Cognition Program co-advised by Dr. Roesler, Dr. Eva Wiese, and Dr. Craig McDonald.
 In her project, she works on investigating what visual aspects enhance embodiment in virtual reality and if this goes along with higher (visual and affective) perspective-taking.

-Rydia is a second-year PhD student co-advised by Dr. Tyler Shaw and Dr. Eileen Roesler.
+Rydia is a third-year PhD student co-advised by Dr. Roesler and Dr. Tyler Shaw.
 She is looking at how people’s perceptions of robot transparency change based on how you frame the robot as either humanlike or technical.
-Her dissertation research will be on the IKEA effect in HRI on trust and transparency.
+Her dissertation research is on the IKEA effect in HRI on trust and transparency.

-Becca is a second-year Ph.D. student in the Cognitive and Behavioral Neuroscience Program at GMU co-adviced by Dr. Roesler and Dr. Craig McDonald.
+Becca is a second-year Ph.D. student in the Cognitive and Behavioral Neuroscience Program co-advised by Dr. Roesler and Dr. Craig McDonald.
 She joined the HAC lab in the Fall 2024 and is investigating the neural correlates of explainable AI- specifically, how these neural signatures relate to observed errors by the AI system

-Hendi is a second-year Master’s student in the Human Factors and Applied Cognition Program at GMU.
-She is working on research syntheses on transparency and explainability in human-AI interaction.
+Jacob is a second-year Master’s student in the Human Factors and Applied Cognition Program at GMU and is currently working on a project on perceived danger in industrial HRI.

-Jacob is a first-year Master’s student in the Human Factors and Applied Cognition Program at GMU and currently working working on a project on perceived danger in industrial HRI.
+JP is a second-year master’s student in the Human Factors and Applied Cognition Program at GMU.
+He is interested in human-agent interaction, and robot usability and safety.
+He is currently working on a project in the HAC lab, using the Franka Emika Panda.

 Iffat is a final-year undergraduate student at GMU in the Bachelor’s to Accelerated Master’s Programs program, concentrating in Cognitive and Behavioral Neuroscience and Forensic Psychology, with a minor in Criminology.